morris/vanilla-prime/README.md

 Use _mount functions_ to organize UI code, e.g. interactive components and dynamic behaviors.

 Mount functions accept a DOM element as their first argument.
-Their responsibility is to set up initial state, event listeners, and provide behavior and rendering for the target element.
+Their responsibility is to set up initial state, event listeners, and provide behavior and rendering for the target element (all of which are optional).

+Mount functions do not create or own their target elements.
+Target elements must be created before mounting.

+A mount function for a component will usually set some rigid initial HTML and define an idempotent `update` function that updates the dynamic parts of the component's DOM.
+The `update` function is usually called in response to some DOM event.

+Avoid manipulating the DOM directly from event handlers.

+Consider toggling visibility
+instead of constructing different DOM trees based on some state.

 ## Communicate via DOM Events